wp-plugins/category-country-aware/readme.txt

 == Upgrade Notice ==

-= 0.7.7 =
+= 0.8.0 =
-Bugfixes: 1. resolves compatibility issue with some GeoIP plugins that prevented display of CCA widgets/content.
+PHP 5.2.x is no longer supported.
+The CCA plugin now requires PHP version 5.3 or greater.
+Bugfixes: a) resolves compatibility issue with some GeoIP plugins that prevented display of CCA widgets/content.
-2. Maxmind data update: If your site's permissions prevent upload of latest Maxmind data to the plugins directory then the WP upload directory is used.
+b) Maxmind data update: If your site's permissions prevent upload of latest Maxmind data to the plugins directory then the WP upload directory is used.
 Maxmind Directory path is now "broadcast" so it can be used by the new "Country Caching Extension" plugin.

 == License ==